Taxation is a personal matter and NASUWT cannot act on your behalf in this.

 COSLA

-Regrettably, COSLA has suggested that this is a local matter for individual Councils and has said it is unable to assist.
+Regrettably, COSLA has suggested that this is a local matter for individual councils and it is unable to assist.